 Not all users will receive the push message.
 The message is limited to the selected title and platform.
-If you have Region Picker in your app the message will only be show on a users most recently selected region.
+If you have Region Picker in your app the message will only be shown on a users most recently selected region.

 Push messages can also be disabled by the user, so even if the user is on the relevant title, platform and region, it is no guarantee that user will receive the push message.

 The listed number is the amount of users we attempt to send a push message to.
 There can be several reasons for not equally amount of users receive a push message:

 - App is uninstalled (we check apps registered the last 30 days)

 - Push can be disabled on OS level and the app doesn't have that info

 - App can get a new push-token and didn't deregister the old one

 - Device can be offline and we have a timeout for the push (based on Google/Apples API)